romanzalov/hyperliquid-clone/README.md

 # Hyperliquid UI Clone

-This project is a high-fidelity clone of the Hyperliquid trading terminal, built from scratch using Next.js, TypeScript, Tailwind CSS, and Shadcn UI.
+This project is a clone of the Hyperliquid trading terminal, built from scratch using Next.js, TypeScript, Tailwind CSS, and Shadcn UI.
 It implements core trading features, including wallet connection, live-price feeds, an order book, and user-specific data streams, all powered by direct WebSocket subscriptions to the Hyperliquid API.

 ## Core Features